-After being chosen, a donor makes an initial screening visit to the doctor’s office.
+After being chosen, an egg donor makes an initial screening visit to the doctor’s office.
 Her blood is drawn and tested for infections, sexually transmitted diseases, and some genetic disorders.
 An up to date PAP smear is also necessary, as well as a urine drug screen.
-The doctor will interview the donor and perform a vaginal ultrasound.
+The doctor will interview the egg donor and perform a vaginal ultrasound.
 Sometimes these visits occur on Day 3 of the menstrual cycle (the third day after bleeding begins).

 A number of vaginal ultrasounds will be performed during the cycle.
 This painless insertion of a wand into the vagina produces an ultrasound image on a screen so the doctor may monitor the growth of the donor’s eggs on her ovaries.
 Blood draws to test hormone levels and vaginal ultrasounds occur frequently during the subsequent doctor’s visits.

 Although there is some variation, to begin the donation cycle, egg donors at our Los Angeles office take birth control pills for about 10 days, then lupron injections for about 10 days, which slows down the menstrual cycle.
 Finally, Gonal F, a fertility hormone, or another FHS (Follicle Stimulating Hormone), is given by injection for about 10 days.
-So for approximately 3 weeks, donors receive hormone injections given with a small needle, often in the thigh or belly.
-Donors usually give themselves the injections or have a friend assist since the shots are simple to administer.
+So for approximately 3 weeks, egg donors receive hormone injections given with a small needle, often in the thigh or belly.
+Egg donors usually give themselves the injections or have a friend assist since the shots are simple to administer.